Lillard has 36 as Blazers beat Pelicans again, 101-93

 TIP-INS

 Pelicans: Williamson averaged 32 points in the first two games against Portland. … J.J.
-Reddick missed his sixth game with a sore heel.
+Reddick missed his sixth game with a sore heel. … Brandon Ingram finished with 19 points, and Ball had 15.

-Trail Blazers: Lillard has more than 16,000 points, joining Kevin Durant and LeBron James as the only players with as many points in their first nine NBA seasons. … Terry Stotts is two wins away from his 500th career victory.
+Trail Blazers: Lillard has more than 16,000 points, joining Kevin Durant and LeBron James as the only players with as many points in their first nine NBA seasons. … Stotts is one win away from his 500th career victory. … The Blazers are 4-0 when they hold opponents to under 100 points.

 UP NEXT